• Skip to primary navigation

 Ingredients & Substitutes

-Please scroll down to below recipe card for exact measurements.
+Please scroll to the recipe card below for exact measurements.

 • Green Onion

-• White Granulated Sugar: or substitute with cane sugar.
+• White Granulated Sugar: Or use granulated cane sugar.

 Expert Tips

-• Use fresh aromatics for best flavor.
+• I strongly recommend using fresh aromatics for best flavor.
+Avoid using jarred garlic if possible.

-• Pat dry the shrimp to remove any excess moisture so the cornstarch can stick.
+• Pat the shrimp dry to remove any excess moisture so the cornstarch can stick.

 Instructions

-Below are step-by-step instructions on how to makeΒ Thai garlic fried shrimp:
+Below are step-by-step instructions on how to make Thai garlic fried shrimp:

-Storage
+Storage & Reheating

 Pairing Suggestions

-Thai garlic fried shrimp serves well with:
+Thai garlic fried shrimp pairs well with:

-• rice dishes like Thai Spicy Basil Fried Rice, Thai Railway Fried Rice
+• Rice Dishes: Thai Spicy Basil Fried Rice, Thai Railway Fried Rice, or steamed rice.

 FAQ